lambdan/PhotosLibraryExtractor/README.md

 The script is very verbose, almost annoyingly so, because these are highly valuable photos we are dealing with and I want you to know exactly what is going on.

-### The "DB" File
+### The "PLEDB" File

-Files that have been processed are added to a "DB" file.
-By default this DB file is in the same folder as the script was run in: `./PhotosLibraryExtractor_ProcessedFiles`
+Files that have been processed are added to a PLEDB (Photos Library Extractor Data Base) file.
+By default this PLEDB file is in the destination folder.

-But it can also be specified with the `-db` parameter, which is useful if you're working with multiple libraries using the same script, or you just want the DB file somewhere else.
-I recommend keeping the DB file in the same folder as the destination (not in it, but next to it).
+It can also be specified with the `-db` parameter if you wanna have it outside of your precious folder of photos.

-This DB file is useful for future runs as files that have been already processed are skipped, significantly speeding up a run.
+This PLEDB file is useful for future runs as files that have been already processed are skipped, significantly speeding up a run.

-The DB file is just a plain text file with one filepath per line, so you can go in and delete a specific line for a file if you want to just re-process that file, or you can just remove the entire DB file if you wanna start over from scratch.
+The PLEDB file is just a plain text file with one filepath per line, so you can go in and delete a specific line for a file if you want to just re-process that file, or you can just remove the entire PLEDB file if you wanna start over from scratch.

 ## What's up with these leftover unpaired IDs?